sassembla/AssetRails-Support/CommandLineArgs.md

 Win:

-	"C:\Program Files (x86)\Unity\Editor\Unity.exe"
+	"C:\Program Files (x86)\Unity\Editor\Unity.exe" -quit -projectPath "PROJECT_FOLDER_PATH" -executeMethod AssetRailsController.Import

 ##about Route:

-AssetRails has "route" units.
+AssetRails has the unit called "route".
-The way importing sequence is defined as "import" route, The way bundling some assets into one AssetBundle sequence is also defined as "bundlize" route in AssetRails.
+"Import resource" function is defined as "import" route, "bundling some assets into one AssetBundle" function is also defined as "bundlize" route in AssetRails.

-Of course you can build some pipelines for generating AssetBundles.
+Of course you can build some route-pipelines for generating AssetBundles.

-###import
+##import
 Importing resources from outside of Unity to inside.
 Use for convert resources and import.

-デフォルトの読み込み元フォルダは PROJECT_FOLDER/Resources(AssetRails_Importable) です
+The default source folder of import route is
-☆import処理を記述するランナーはこちら
+"PROJECT_FOLDER/Resources(AssetRails)".

 	... -executeMethod AssetRailsController.Import + options